Back to: ASP.NET Core Web API Tutorials

 Login View (Views/Account/Login.cshtml)

-Create a view named Login.cshtml and copy and paste the following code.
+Create a view named Login.cshtml within the Views/Account folder, and then copy and paste the following code.

 Modifying the Layout View:

-Now, run all the applications and test the functionalities, and everything should work as expected.
+Now, run all the applications and test their functionalities; everything should work as expected.
 Once you log in, the SSO Redirect Link will be visible.
-Once you click on the SSO Redirect Link, you will be redirected to the Client Application and automatically see that you will be logged in to the Client Application Once.
+Once you click on the SSO Redirect Link, you will be redirected to the Client Application One, and you will see that you are automatically logged in to the Client Application.

 That’s it.
 We have successfully implemented the SSO Authentication, and I hope you enjoy these articles.
 Please provide your valuable feedback about SSO Authentication Implementation using ASP.NET Core Web API and MVC.
 Here, instead of using ASP.NET Core MVC for the Client Application, you can use any Client-Side Technologies such as Angular, React, etc. However, the overall functionalities and behavior will remain the same.